goatshriek/wrapture/docs/examples/templates/README.md

 ```

 The declaration code has been shortened from nine lines to six, a reduction by a
 third.
-More importantly, we have placed the common code into a single place (the
+More importantly, we have placed the common code into a single spot (the
 template) where it can be modified once and reflected at all use sites, a clean
 example of the DRY principle.
 Verbosity and ease of maintenance will continue to
-improve as we add even more to the function specs, such as error handling.
+improve as we add more to the function specs, such as error handling.

 If you'd like to run this example in its entirety, you can do so with the
 following invocations: